Cloud-style services to improve insight no matter the domain

 Meshing the battlefield together

-Rather than importing data into clunky tablets, warfighters can interact directly with the cloud through devices like the Squire.
-The Squire crunches data, finds what is useful, and transmits the data to other IoT hubs in the battlefield, whether that’s a computer system in the squad’s vehicle or a nearby unmanned aerial system (UAS).
+Rather than importing data into clunky tablets, warfighters can interact directly with the cloud through devices like the Tactical Virtual Assistant.
+It crunches data, finds what is useful, and transmits the data to other IoT hubs in the battlefield, whether that’s a computer system in the squad’s vehicle or a nearby unmanned aerial system (UAS).

 Peer nodes can be unmanned aerial vehicles with onboard GPU processing that allow for autonomous operation and reaction in real time.
 This can allow local compute resources to process data collected during a mission and immediately broadcast information to an asset that can change its behavior based on new information.
 This capability is what we call the “Smart Tactical Mesh.”